 After rehab, he went to a sober living facility.
 His neck problems began to worsen and required additional surgeries to reduce the numbness he was experiencing and improve his overall ability to function.
 After intensive rehabilitation, Henry was discharged from the facility.
 With no place to go, Henry came to Opportunity House.
 “It was my only option,” noted Henry.
 When he arrived, he felt supported by a team that was committed to helping him.
 “I focused on my health and cleaning up my act,” he added.
 “I got counseling and support at Opportunity House.
 I am committed to maintaining my sobriety and I am committed to Christ,” he said.

-As he looks back on his life, he has many regrets including not getting help earlier.
+Henry’s time at Opportunity House was a turning point, providing the support and resources he needed to rebuild his life.
+As Henry looks back on his life, he has many regrets including not getting help earlier.
 “Today, I feel like I’m in a better place and building myself back up,” he noted.
-He’s got big goals including going to the gym to improve his physical health so he can walk without a walker.
-Then he hopes to be driving again.
+With counseling and newfound determination, he looks forward to achieving big goals, including walking without a walker and driving again.

 (c) Opportunity House 2023